What makes a pressure washer bike-specific? It sounds a little like a tree trunk specific chainsaw, or a hunger-specific pizza.

 Tight linkages like the DW-Link on this Ibis Mojo HD5 can easily be shined up like new with the precise pressure lances, and you don’t have to freeze your fingers to manipulate a toothbrush between the frame components.

-If you love the look of a clean bike, but don’t have time to scrub every millimeter of your frame after rides, this pressure washer was designed precisely with you in mind.
+If you love the look of a clean bike, but don’t have time to scrub every millimeter of your frame after rides, the Muc-Off pressure washer was designed precisely with you in mind.
 You will need an outdoor power outlet, and a garden hose with a little pressure to fill it up.
 It is not the quietest machine in the world, so maybe wait to wash your bikes until after all of your neighbors have had a cup of coffee.